digital-asset/daml/docs/source/app-dev/services.rst

 See the :ref:`UserManagementFeature descriptor <com.daml.ledger.api.v1.UserManagementFeature>` to learn about limits of the user management service, e.g., the maximum number of rights per user.
 The feature descriptor can be retrieved using the :ref:`Version service <version-service>`.

+With user management enabled you can use both new user-based and old custom Daml authorization tokens.
 Read the :doc:`Authorization documentation </app-dev/authorization>` to understand how Ledger API requests are authorized, and how to use user management to dynamically change an application's rights.

+User management is by default enabled in the Canton driver and disabled in the VMware Blockchain driver.

 .. _package-service: